chandlerh7/VSCode/homework-1/readme.md

 ### Version Control, Git, & GitHub

-In order to get Git, you have to install Git and signup a GitHub account.
-The installation process for Windows users and Mac Users is different, sometimes Mac Users will have to use the sudo command.
+In order to get Git, you have to install Git and signup for a GitHub account.
+The installation process for Windows Users and Mac Users is different, sometimes Mac Users will have to use the sudo command.
 Git Push & Pull is where I will sync the code on GitHub and my laptop, but in order to do so I will have to make a commit.

 ### Markdown & Documentation